Here are the answers to frequently asked questions about traffic signals:

 Doubled signal strips are needed for locations marked C, since the signal is green in one direction when it is red in the other direction.

 Yes.
-Engineers develop different timing plans for different traffic conditions.
-These are activated by time clocks, traffic adjusted control, or digital computers.
+Engineers develop different timing plans for different traffic conditions or for different times of the day.
+These are activated by time clocks, traffic adjusted control, analog computers, or digital computers.

 The principal problem is changing the signals from one plan to another.
 Progression is often disrupted during the actual changeover from one coordination plan to another.
 This means that the coordination plan for a heavy traffic period must be put in place before the heavy traffic actually begins, and it must stay in place until after the heavy traffic has ended.